 #4 – Keep Your Dog Well-Exercised

-However, it’s best to keep your pooch on the lead at all times to avoid him getting lost or in a dangerous situation, like getting in contact with antifreeze liquid – a single teaspoon of this can cause kidney failure.
+- Getting in contact with antifreeze liquid – just a single teaspoon of this can cause kidney failure.

-Moreover, if you live near a pond or lake that tends to freeze over during cold weather, take care when letting your dog off the lead.
-Animals can easily fall through the ice, and it’s very difficult for them to escape on their own, or for humans to rescue them.
+- Or getting in a dangerous situation like a frozen pond or lake.
+Dogs can easily fall through the ice, and it’s very difficult for them to escape on their own, or for humans to rescue them.

-You can always keep them active indoors playing games, for some ideas check our dog play blog post.
+You can always keep them active indoors playing games, for some ideas check my favourite toys guide.

-#5 – Wipe Down Your Dog’s Coat and Paws After a Trip Outdoors
+#5 – Protect and Wipe Down Your Dog’s Paws

-Dogs who go outside during the winter months can pick up rock salt, ice, antifreeze and other toxic chemicals on their footpads.
+Dogs who go outside during the winter months can pick up a surprising amount of harmful things like:

-Also, regularly check your pet’s paws for any signs of injury or bleeding from walking on frozen or snow-packed surfaces.
-Dog booties (browse my Amazon selection) can provide coverage and also prevent salt from getting lodged between bare toes, which causes irritation.
+Dog booties (browse my Amazon selection) can provide coverage and also prevent salt from getting lodged between bare pads, which causes irritation.

 #6 – Be Extra Careful with Senior Dogs

 Cold weather can be especially difficult for senior dogs and those with degenerative joint disease or other chronic, debilitating condition.

 Talk with your veterinarian about physical therapy and other safe, natural methods for improving your dog’s comfort and mobility during cold weather.